Architecture & Art, Paris, Travel

 What about Versailles?

 If you only have 3 days in Paris, Versailles might be a stretch, as it is located 17 kilometers from Paris.
 To really enjoy and appreciate Versailles, you need most of a full day.
 Again, like the Eiffel Tower and the Louvre, you will want to get to Versailles as early as you can to beat the crowds.
-I definitely recommend a ‘Versailles skip the line’ tour but a try to get a guided tour if you can because there is SO much to absorb in terms of art, history, details, architecture and more.
+I definitely recommend a ‘Versailles skip the line’ tour but try to get a guided tour if you can because there is SO much to absorb in terms of art, history, details, architecture and more.
 Then, allow yourself time to tour the stunning garden, where they held the equestrian events for the Olympics in the summer of 2024.

 Versailles